muratsankaya/AttackLab/README.md

 # AttackLab

-This repository provides solutions and explinations for the CMU attack lab through phase 1 to phase 4.
+This repository provides solutions and explanations for the CMU attack lab through phase 1 to phase 4.